rust-lang/rust/src/tools/miri/README.md

   execution with a "permission denied" error being returned to the program.
   `warn` prints a full backtrace each time that happens; `warn-nobacktrace` is less verbose and shown at most once per operation. `hide` hides the warning entirely.
+* `-Zmiri-many-seeds=[<from>]..<to>` runs the program multiple times with different seeds for Miri's RNG.
+With different seeds, Miri will make different choices to resolve non-determinism such as the order in which concurrent threads are scheduled, or the exact addresses assigned to allocations.
+  This is useful to find bugs that only occur under particular interleavings of concurrent threads, or that otherwise depend on non-determinism.
+If the `<from>` part is skipped, it defaults to `0`.
+  Can be used without a value; in that case the range defaults to `0..64`.
 * `-Zmiri-num-cpus` states the number of available CPUs to be reported by miri.
 By default, the number of available CPUs is `1`.
 Note that this flag does not affect how miri handles threads in any way.